 The Black Oystercatcher can reach 50 cm in length.
 It has a short stocky black body, yellow eyes surrounded with a red ring, a long orange bill, and pink legs.
 Males and females look alike.

 The Black Oystercatcher can be found from Alaska southward along the Pacific coast, all the way to Baja California, including all of Vancouver Island.

-The black oyster catcher eats a variety of invertebrate including mussels, whelks, clams, worms and limpets.
+The black oystercatcher eats a variety of invertebrates including mussels, whelks, clams, worms, and limpets.
 It especially likes to eat creatures that cling to the rocks below the high tide line.
 It usually feeds at low tide.
 It uses its long, sharp bill to pry bivalves like limpets and mussels off the rocks and then to open them.

 They also look for open mussels and disable them by stabbing the abductor muscle that holds the shell together.
 This keeps the shell open.
 The oystercatcher then pulls out the contents with the tip of its sharp bill and swallows its catch, you can also see them probing the sand looking for sea worms and clams.